Hydrodynamic limit of the zero range process on a randomly oriented graph

 The divergence-free condition further restricts the orders in which the six figures can follow each other.
 Namely, each figure 2 must be immediately followed by figure 3, and each figure 5 must be immediately followed by figure 6.
 A figure 1, 3, 4 or 6 can be followed by any of the figures 1, 2, 4 or 5.

-Without loss of generality, the graphs can be 'twisted' vertically by replacing each figure 4 with figure 1, and each pair of figures 5 followed by 6 with a pair of figure 2 followed by 3, with no effect on the dynamics.
+Without loss of generality, the graphs can be `twisted' vertically by replacing each figure 4 with figure 1 with no effect on the dynamics, since the only difference between figures 1 and 4 connecting two sites $j$ and $j+1$ is that the vertices $(j+1,1)$ and $(j+1,-1)$ are exchanged.
+However, in some cases where the number of figure 4's is odd it may be necessary to replace one of them with a figure 1 before `twisting' in order for the endpoints of the torus to match.
+Similarly we can replace each pair of figures 5 followed by 6 with a pair of figures 2 followed by 3.
 Therefore we only consider the case where the graph consists only of figures 1, 2 and 3.

 Figures are thought of as being generated by a random process that obeys the rules above.
 We shall impose light ergodicity assumptions on this in Section \ref{sc:notndef}.
 It is this random orientation that our zero range process follows: nearest neighbour jumps on vertices are permitted across each edge in the direction of its orientation only.
 All through the paper we consider the quenched dynamics, i.e., the orientation of the edges is fixed and our results are valid for almost all realisations of this.